darshgun/atlaskit/docs/guides/03-linking.md

 ### Some transitive dependencies are out of date or failing in product when using yarn link

-If you haven't run a full `bolt build` in a while and are using `yarn link`, you run the risk of the transitive dependencies of your package becoming stale, which can cause build or runtime errors in the target repo.
+If you haven't run a full `yarn build` in a while and are using `yarn link`, you run the risk of the transitive dependencies of your package becoming stale, which can cause build or runtime errors in the target repo.

-If you know which packages are causing you problems you can run `bolt build <pkg>` to build the package individually.
+If you know which packages are causing you problems you can run `yarn build <pkg>` to build the package individually.
 Alternatively, you can run the full build again to be certain that you are up to date.

 <a id="full-build-disttype"></a>

-### My full repo bolt build fails when running with a single distType
+### My full repo yarn build fails when running with a single distType

 Postbuild scripts may rely on both dist types being built to succeed.
 These scripts will fail when building a single dist type.
 The solution is to fix the postbuild script to gracefully handle dist type folders not existing.
 We run a separate dist validation step at the end of the build to verify that these folders do exist with correct files, so this does not need to be done in postbuild scripts.